-We have not yet completed our work on the valuation of assets and will update the Joint Audit Committee on progress is this area verbally.
+We completed our work on the valuation of assets and adjustments were made to the value of three police stations.

 This conclusion is based on detailed testing of accounts entries susceptible to potential manipulation.

 Further details on procedures/work performed